IsaacHuaypuna/NotSoBasicArduino/README.md

 and if the this If that code throws an error, you might need to install the LiquidCrystal library.
 In Sublime, select Arduino -> Install Library -> Display -> L -> LiquidCrystal -> [the most recent one].
 This was from the intructions.
 The objective in this assignment was to make the LCD say "Hello World" and a timer that counts every second its on.

 ## Code
+This was the code I used for the LCD

+/ include the library code:

+#include <LiquidCrystal.h>

+LiquidCrystal lcd(7, 8, 9, 10, 11, 12);

+// Those are the pins for RS, EN, DB4, DB5, DB6, DB7, respectively

+void setup() {

+  // set up the LCD's number of columns and rows:

+  lcd.begin(16, 2);

+  // Print a message to the LCD.

+  lcd.print("stuff");

+}

+void loop() {

+  // set the cursor to column 0, line 1

+  // (note: line 1 is the second row, since counting begins with 0):

+  lcd.setCursor(0, 1);

+  // print the number of seconds since reset:

+  lcd.print(millis() / 1000);

+}

 ## Wiring